Uploading data to the Vaultastic Inactive Store

 - If you have identified the data file within which to search for, then there are multiple options to complete the search and extract the required mails:

-- Method 1: Download the data file to your desktop and import it to a email client such as Thunderbird / Outlook or any other software to search through it.
+Download the data file to your desktop and import it to an email client such as Thunderbird / Outlook or any other software to search through it.

 - NOTE: If it is difficult to identify the data files, then the best way would be to use the LegacyFlo jobs of EML-EXTRACT or PST-EXTRACT (Method 3) to search for and extract the required mails into a EML ZIP file on the Inactive Store.